Mihajlo Pupin: Pupin coils

-Research during the First World War
+World War I research

 When the United States joined the First World War in 1917, Pupin was working at Columbia University, organizing a research group for submarine detection techniques.

 Together with his colleagues, professors Wils and Morcroft, he performed numerous experiments with the aim of discovering submarines at Key West and New London.
 He also conducted research in the field of establishing telecommunications between places.
 During the war, Pupin was a member of the state council for research and state advisory board for aeronautics.
 For his work he received acclamation from President Warren G. Harding, which was published on page 386 of his autobiography.

-Contributions to determining borders of Yugoslavia
+Yugoslavia borders

 By World War I, Pupin was as well-known for Serbian nationalism as science.
 He wrote that the assassination of Franz Ferdinand in June 1914 "was ... prepared in Vienna" when Austro-Hungarian rule in Bosnia and Herzegovina began in 1878.
 Pan-Serb ideology was, Pupin said, "a natural heritage of every true Serb".
 As a politically influential figure in America, Pupin participated in the final decisions of the Paris peace conference after the war, when the borders of the future kingdom (of Serbs, Croats and Slovenians) were drawn.
 Pupin stayed in Paris for two months during the peace talk (April–May 1919) on the insistence of the government.

 According to the London agreement from 1915. it was planned that Italy should get Dalmatia.
 After the secret London agreement France, England and Russia asked from Serbia some territorial concessions to Romania and Bulgaria.
 Romania should have gotten Banat and Bulgaria should have gotten a part of Macedonia all the way to Skoplje.

 In a difficult situation during the negotiations on the borders of Yugoslavia, Pupin personally wrote a memorandum on 19 March 1919 to American president Woodrow Wilson, who, based on the data received from Pupin about the historical and ethnic characteristics of the border areas of Dalmatia, Slovenia, Istria, Banat, Međimurje, Baranja and Macedonia, stated that he did not recognize the London agreement signed between the allies and Italy.